 What about getting a cell phone?

 This is a tricky question to answer, and your own cell phone (ketai) knowledge may trump ours, so make sure you do your homework.
 Some US cell service providers do claim to have service that works overseas, including in Japan.
 Be sure you check all fees that apply.
 This may be prohibitively expensive.

 Rental Phones: There are some services in Japan for cell phone rental and purchase.
 One company provides this service at most airports in Japan.
 Here is their web site for rental as a visitor to Japan: http://www.worldke-tai.com/english/japan/index.html.
 This does appear to be pricey, but may be a better alternative to using a U.S. cell in Japan.

 Another company we recommend for rental phones is Piccell Wireless.
 Check out the website to find out more.

-One very competitive cell phone rental or sales company is My Japan Phone (http://www.myjapanphone.com/).
+Two very competitive cell phone rental or sales companies is My Japan Phone and RentaPhone.